juliangruendner/ds_develop/update_automatic.md

 change the rights to execute `chmod +x ~/configure_prod_queue.sh`  (note: a queue update is the same as a new installation)

-change your configurations in the configure_prod_queue.sh file of this repository and then execute `./configure_prod_queue.sh`
+*open the queue.config file and change the configuration information* and then execute `./configure_prod_queue.sh`

 #### working with the queue: